christinang3030/Hotel-Reservation-System/README.md

 # Hotel Reservation System
-Database for a hotel reservation system
+DBMS for a hotel reservation system